pymodbus-dev/pymodbus/README.rst

 Contributing
 ------------
-Just fork the repo and raise your Pull Request against :code:`dev` branch.
+Just fork the repo and raise your Pull Request against :code:`dev` branch, but please never make your changes on the :code:`dev` branch

 We always have more work than time, so feel free to open a discussion / issue on a theme you want to solve.